Rod (Slavic religion): Cult

 According to ethnologist Halyna Lozko, Rod's Holiday was celebrated on December 23, or according to Czech historian and archaeologist Naďa Profantová, on December 26.
 Rod and the rozhanitsy were offered bloodless sacrifices in the form of bread, honey, cheese and groat (kutia).
-Before consuming the kutia, the father of the family, who took up the role of the volkhv or zhretsa, tossed the first spoon up to the holy corner.
+Before consuming the kutia, the father of the family, who took up the role of the volkhv or zhrets, tossed the first spoon up to the holy corner.
 This custom exists in Ukraine to this day.
 Then the feast began at a table in the shape of a trapezium.
 After the feast, they made requests to Rod and the rozhanitsy: "let all good things be born".

 In Kievan Rus', after Christianization, feasts dedicated to Rod were still practiced, as mentioned in Word of a certain Christ-lover.'
-In the first years of the existence of Saint Sophia's Cathedral in Kiev, pagans came to celebrate Koliada there, which was later severely punished.
+In the first years of the existence of Saint Sophia's Cathedral in Kyiv, pagans came to celebrate Koliada there, which was later severely punished.
 The remains of the Rod cult were to survive until the 19th century.